Key Performance Indicators

 Target #1: Grow Grant-Funded Research Expenditures

-Target #1: Increase number of unique beneficiaries in Alaska"s three 529 college savings plans offered by the Education Trust of Alaska
+Target #1: Increase number of unique beneficiaries in Alaska"s three 529 education savings plans offered by the Education Trust of Alaska

 Target #2: Increase assets under management in Education Trust of Alaska`s 529 education savings plan offerings